 You can also study some less spoken and rare languages, such as Ainu, Bosnian, Croatian, Estonian, Finnish, Hawaiian, Hungarian, Maori, Samoan, Sanskrit, Serbian, Tagalog, and Thai.

-The free version of the app can be used only for five minutes per day (or every 10 hours); however, the premium version allows you more time.
+The free version of the app can be used for only 5 minutes per day (or every 10 hours); however, the premium version allows more time.

 Last, FluentU is an app with everything you need to succeed in your target language.

-It uses real-world music videos, movie trailers, news, and inspiring talks to promote learning, the most entertaining way to learn your target language.
+It uses real-world music videos, movie trailers, news, and inspiring talks to make learning your target language as entertaining as possible.

 Each video has captions, descriptions, and annotations.
 It provides a comfortable introduction to any word’s definition, an associated image, and example sentences.